azoth-lang/azoth.language.reference/src/drop-methods.md

-# Destructors
+# Drop Methods

-Classes and structs declared as `move` types may have a destructor.
-Because they are move types the compiler enforces that there is either one owning reference for reference types or a single copy of the value for value types.
+Classes and structs declared as `drop` types may have a drop method.
+Because they are drop types the compiler enforces that there is either one owning reference for reference types or a single copy of the value for value types.
 Thus the compiler can determine when that instance goes out of scope and call the destructor on it.
 Note that this does not mean that the memory of an object or those